MininuxDev/mininux-replay-manager/README.md

 sudo pip3 install mininux-replay-manager  # instal for your whole system (not recommended)
 ```
 You can now run `python3 -m mininux_replay_manager`

-Running the module directly from the repo seems to work, but you need to have PySide2 installed